Hari-Nagarajan/fairgame/README.md

 Options:
   --no-image          Do not load images
-  --headless          Unsupported headless mode.
-GLHF --test              Run the checkout flow but do not actually purchase the
+  --headless          Runs Chrome in headless mode.
+  --test              Run the checkout flow but do not actually purchase the
                       item[s]